wtprince/tizen-docs/docs/application/native/guides/multimedia/media-playback.md

 The Player API (in [mobile](../../api/mobile/latest/group__CAPI__MEDIA__PLAYER__MODULE.html) and [wearable](../../api/wearable/latest/group__CAPI__MEDIA__PLAYER__MODULE.html) applications) provides the following features:

-- Operating general controls for the [audio](#audio) and [video](#video) content, such as play, pause, resume, and stopThe callback interface specifies the functions used to notify the player status during playback events.
+- Operating general controls for the [audio](#audio) and [video](#video) content, such as play, pause, resume, and stop

+  The callback interface specifies the functions used to notify the player status during playback events.
 Since the player engine works asynchronously, you must implement a listener to ensure that the player flows correctly.
 When each player operation is completed, an event is generated, and the `player_completed_cb()` function is called.
 If an error occurs in the player engine, you are notified if you have registered the `player_error_cb()` callback.

 - Modifying playback properties

-  When the player state is changed to READY, you can modify various playback properties, such as volume, sound type, latency mode, mute mode, and looping mode.
+  When the player state is changed to READY, you can modify various playback properties, such as volume, audio latency mode, mute mode, looping mode, audio only mode, track information of each stream and etc.

 - Moving the audio and video content based on time

-- Controlling the volume of the audio and video content based on each instance

-  The player works based on the audio session manager policy.
-This means that an application can be interrupted by another application if a resource is in conflict or it has an audio policy rule to follow.
-You can change the session policy directly by using the Sound Manager API (in [mobile](../../api/mobile/latest/group__CAPI__MEDIA__SOUND__MANAGER__MODULE.html) and [wearable](../../api/wearable/latest/group__CAPI__MEDIA__SOUND__MANAGER__MODULE.html) applications).

 - Getting information about the audio and video content